Writing

 How do you handle a break-up?
 Do you move on gracefully?
 Do you throw a tantrum of epic proportions?
 In Keith Ruckus’ second compilation, we delve once more into the world of failed romances.
 An eclectic mix of prose, poetry, text messages, dating website correspondence, and random thoughts made while laying in bed at 4AM.
 Experience this slice of life glimpse into the devastation that losing the wrong person at the wrong time can bring onto someone.
 “Raw, bitter, funny and heartbreaking – all at once.” – Nakia (Singer/Songwriter)

-Castles in Spain Estefanía Lee – due out 2023 – ghostwritten & edited
+Castles in Spain Estefanía Lee – ghostwritten & edited

 There’s no feeling quite so thrilling as losing ourselves in our own dreams.
 Castles in Spain, a carefully-compiled selection of love letters isn’t just a way of escaping — it’s a secret adoration for lives unlived.